charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 ## Git URLs

-You can read about git URLs on Elvenware:
+You can read about Git URLs on Elvenware:

 - [Git URLs and SSH][urls-and-ssh]
 - [Finding and Changing URLs][find-change]